 In May 1974, then Mayor of Beaufort, Rogers Hunt, received a letter and certificate stating that the Beaufort Historic District had been entered in the National Register of Historic Places.

 However, at some point over the years, the town of Beaufort decided to limit the size of the historic district and not include the full National Register area.
 Thus - Pine, Marsh and Live Oak Streets, lined with historic homes, are not included in the "locally designated" district.
-Along with many others, the Hammock House and the Owens-Bedford House, the two oldest homes in "Old Town" and "New Town" Beaufort, are not included.
-Some of the other houses not included are: 1830, 1903 and 1910 Potter Houses on Ann; 1772 Gibble House on Marsh; 1840 Rev. Jones and 1901 J.S.
-Whitehurst on Broad; and 1913 Paul Jones House on Front.
+Along with many others, the Hammock House, Owins-Bedford House, 1830, 1903 and 1910 Potter Houses, 1772 Gibble House, 1840 Rev. Jones House, 1901 J.S.
+Whitehurst House and 1913 Paul Jones House are not included.

 |“Locally Designated Historic District.”|

 The Historic Preservation Commission (HPC) is composed of seven Beaufort residents, who have a knowledge of and interest in historic preservation.
 The HPC is appointed by the Town Board of Commissioners, and their purpose is to promote the education, culture, and general welfare of the public through preservation and protection of historical buildings, places and areas; and to maintain such properties as examples of past architectural styles.
 The HPC reviews and regulates changes in the locally designated historic district, including buildings and their setting, new construction and demolition, major landscaping and tree removal and all signage in the historic district.